web333wiki/web3-wiki/cards/Anti money laundering.md

 **Anti-Money Laundering (AML)** refers to a set of laws, regulations, and procedures intended to prevent individuals and organizations from disguising illegally obtained funds as legitimate income.
 Money laundering is the process of making "dirty" money—proceeds from criminal activities like drug trafficking, terrorism, or corruption—appear "clean."
 AML measures are crucial for maintaining the integrity of financial systems and combating crime.

 - **Importance/Purpose:** AML regulations aim to detect and deter money laundering and terrorist financing.
-They typically require financial institutions and other regulated entities to monitor customer transactions, verify identities ([[Know Your Customer (KYC)]]), and report suspicious activities.
+They typically require financial institutions and other regulated entities to monitor customer transactions, verify identities ([[Know your customer]]), and report suspicious activities.
-- **Target Audience:** Financial institutions, regulators, law enforcement agencies, businesses in regulated sectors (including many [[Centralized Exchange (CEX)|cryptocurrency exchanges]]), and compliance professionals.
+- **Target Audience:** Financial institutions, regulators, law enforcement agencies, businesses in regulated sectors (including many [[Centralized exchange|cryptocurrency exchanges]]), and compliance professionals.

 ## Core Concepts & Mechanism